My Country:

 Rav Tzaddok explains the water that came in the merit of Miriam through the roving well had the quality of causing Torah Sh'b'al Peh (Oral Law) to become engraved on the hearts of the Jewish people.
 The manna that had fallen from heaven caused Torah Sh'b'k'sav, the Written Law, to become spiritually ingested, while the well's water did the same on the level of the Oral Law (Pri Tzaddik, Chukas, 15).

-Hence, what for us today may be a dual experience (drinking water to fulfill our physical needs, and learning Torah to do the same on a spiritual plain), during the 40 years in the desert, the average Jew accomplished both in a single act.
+Hence, what for us today may be a dual experience (drinking water to fulfill our physical needs, and learning Torah to do the same for our spiritual needs), during the 40 years in the desert, the average Jew accomplished both in a single act.

 Having said this, the verses more readily reveal the story behind the story of what was one of the most important turning points in the history of the Jewish people.